laro/Cilia/README.md

       ```
 - **Function** templates
     - _Automatic_ function templates
-        - If (at least) one of the function arguments is a concept, then the function is (in fact) a function template.
+        - If the type of (at least) one of the function parameters is a concept, then the function is (in fact) a function template.
             - Concept `Number`:
               ```
               func sq(Number x) -> Number {